Lin2907/Symphony/README.md

 #### The Menu page

-The menu page provides users with a comprehensive overview of what our restaurant has to offer, with a main page featuring tempting images and insights into our menu choices, as well as a detailed sub-page showcasing the full menu for diners to explore.
+The menu page provides users with a comprehensive overview of what a restaurant has to offer, with a main page featuring tempting images and insights into the menu choices, including a recipe.

 <img src="assets/media/menupage.png" alt="Menu page">

-+ The subpage includes the full menu
+The detailed sub-page includes the full menu for users to explore.
+Each segment is accompanied by descriptive text and illustrative images to highlight its meaning and benefits.

 <img src="assets/media/subpage.png" alt="Subpage full menu">